starsareintherose/tiger/README.md

 TIGER is implemented in Python, so it should run on most computer platforms.

-For UNIX machines, a working version of Python 2.5 or 2.6 is required.
+For UNIX machines, a working version of Python 3.x is required.
 On Windows machines, TIGER comes with everything it needs and requires no further installations.